bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 Metadata fields listed in the sidecar JSON of the quantitative maps depend on the way they are generated:
-* If a quantitative map is generated at the scanner site through non-transtop vendor implementations, the content is confined to the available metadata.
+* If a quantitative map is generated at the scanner site through non-transparent vendor implementations, the content is confined to the available metadata.
 * If a quantitative map is generated using an open-source software, the sidecar JSON file MUST inherit all the fields from the `top` JSON file of the input data (grouped by a